Programs and Partners

 Many of our partnering safehouses are residential, providing shelter for rescued women or children (or in a few cases, rescued men).
 Others function as non-residential centers, offering vocational training programs and other services within a safe and secure setting.
 Non-residential safehouses may serve rescued or at-risk women or men living in group homes or within the community.

 Our partners take great care to ensure the safety of those they serve.
-Safety precautions take a variety of forms depending on the country and culture.
 For example, women’s safehouses in patriarchal or predatory cultures may include male staff members to give a visible authority presence and ward off men visiting for the wrong reasons.
-In cultures where it would be dangerous for women to walk to and from work, our partners make it a priority to provide some sort of transportation for them.
-In most areas, homes and centers blend in with their surroundings and are not widely known as safehouses.
-Within their local communities, they are advertised as “businesses,” which is essentially what they are: businesses that exist to help survivors regain their lives, heal, and work with dignity.
+In cultures where it would be dangerous for women to walk to and from work, our partners make it a priority to provide them with bicycles or other forms of transportation.
+In most areas, homes and centers blend in with their surroundings and are known as “businesses,” which is essentially what they are: businesses that exist to help survivors regain their lives, heal, and work with dignity.
 Sometimes they are known as businesses that help women, and a woman may be referred by locals who know that she is in trouble.